The Game Theory of Fake News

+Critically, there are two large regions (F2 and T2), which produce patterns of receiver engagement that do not reflect the receiver's own preferences.
+In these regions -- where receivers are not highly attentive and have preferences that are misaligned with those of the transmitter -- it is the transmitter's preferences, and their use of responsive strategies to implement those preferences, that determine engagement among receivers.
+Our predictions for these regions are distinct from the predictions of previously proposed theories for explaining engagement with misinformation \cite{10.1257/jep.31.2.211,Vosoughi1146,PennyNature}, which allow only for regions F1/T1 and F3/T3 (in which receivers' preferences are aligned with their engagement patterns; SI Section 2).

-In the SI (Section 2.5) we also explore the impact of microtargetting and receiver attention to accuracy.
+We demonstrate the robustness of our theoretical results in the SI (Section 3).
+We show that the existence of region F2/T2 holds when receivers can choose between multiple different news sources (SI Section 3.8).
+We also explore the impact of microtargetting and receiver attention to accuracy.
 We find that when microtargeting is low, the difference in engagement between false versus true stories declines.
-Thus the ability to target news stories at specific receivers, either by news sites directly or by social media algorithms, can exacerbate the apparent attractiveness of false news stories (Figure S5).
-We also explored the impact of three forms of receiver attention: i) attention to and/or prior knowledge of story accuracy, $a_0$, ii) memory of past interactions when deciding to engage with a news source, $a_1$, and iii) long-term attention to payoff, parameterized as the amount of noise in the receiver optimization process, $\sigma$ (see Methods and SI Section 2).
-We find that increasing prior knowledge of or attention to headline accuracy reduces both the rate of engagement with and the overall consumption of false stories under a myopic optimization process (Figure S9).
-Similarly, increasing attention to payoffs reduces engagement and consumption of false stories (Figure S9).
+Thus the ability to target news stories at specific receivers, either by news sites directly or by social media algorithms, can exacerbate the ability of misinformation sources to drive engagement with false stories despite reader preferences for accuracy (Figure S11).
+We also explored the impact of two other forms of receiver attention: i) attention to and/or prior knowledge of story accuracy, $a_0$, ii) memory of past interactions when deciding to engage with a news source, $a_1$ (see Methods and SI Section 2).
+We find that increasing prior knowledge of or attention to headline accuracy reduces both the engagement probability per false story and the overall engagement with false stories under an optimization process (Figure S15-S17).